Learn how to make the most tender Mongolian Sous Vide Flank Steak using one of our favorite kitchen gadgets, the Sous Vide!

 - 1 tablespoon cornstarch

-- First, prepare your sous vide by filing a 6-8 quart pot with water.
-Connect your sous vide to the pot* and set to 132ºF.
+- First, prepare your Sous Vide by filing a 6-8 quart pot with water.
+Connect your sous vide to the pot and set the temperature to 132ºF.

 - Next, place tamari, maple syrup, ginger, garlic, red pepper flakes, salt, and pepper in a bowl.
 Mix well.

-- Place flank steak and tamari mixture in a BPA -free vacuum seal bag.
+- Place flank steak and tamari mixture in a BPA-free vacuum seal bag.
 Seal the bag and gently massage the meat until it is evenly coated with tamari mixture.
+Alternatively, you can use a Stasher bag or plastic bag.
+Just make sure to remove as much air as possible.

 - Next, vacuum seal your flank steak and place into the pot.